How to start a business in the Netherlands - a checklist

 5. Choose a trade name for your company

-Setting up your own business also means choosing a company name (also called a trade name).
-A good company name is recognisable, sticks, compliant and unique.
+Setting up your own business means choosing a company name (also called a trade name).
+A good company name is recognisable, sticks in the mind, follows the rules, and is unique.

-To register your business in the Business Register of KVK, you must first select a legal business structure like sole proprietor (eenmanszaak) or private limited company (bv).
+To register your business in the KVK Business Register (Step 10), you must first select a legal business structure.
 The legal structure determines your liability, but also what taxes you have to pay and whether you get tax breaks.

 7. Keeping business records